DFE-Digital/find-a-tuition-partner/docs/runbooks/manual-environment-setup.md

 ### Naming conventions

-The service's domain name is `national-tutoring` and that is used as the prefix for all deployed applications and backing services.
-This is followed by the environment abbreviation on all non production environments e.g. `national-tutoring-qa`, `national-tutoring-research` etc.
+The service's domain name is `find-a-tuition-partner` and that is used as the prefix for all deployed applications and backing services.
+This is followed by the environment abbreviation on all non production environments e.g. `find-a-tuition-partner-qa`, `find-a-tuition-partner-research` etc.

 The guide uses the production names for all applications and backing services.
 Add the environment abbreviation as appropriate.

 ### Scaling

-The production environment is scheduled to use a `medium-ha-13` plan for the postgres backing service.
+The production environment is scheduled to use a `medium-13` plan for the postgres backing service.
 Each environment will also have a minimum of three application instances.
 This guide uses the `small-13` plan to prevent accidentally creating multiple expensive backing services.
 Replace the plan with the one appropriate for the environment in question.

 ## Runbook